-If you are going to move to New England, Boston just seems like the logical choice, when it comes to picking a city.
+If you want to call New England your new home, moving to Boston just seems like the logical choice, when it comes to picking a city.
 Not only is Boston the world’s 30th most economically powerful city, it boasts phenomenal schools, an extremely rich cultural scene, four fantastic sports teams, the country’s oldest public park, and Italian restaurants that have been around longer than you have been born.
 What’s not to love?
 Plus, it is situated close to skiing opportunities and has a thriving nightlife.
 This is a city that has something to offer anyone.
-Before you jump in and buy the first nice house you find though, there are a few questions you should ask your realtor first.
+Before you jump in and buy the first nice house you find, though, there are a few questions you should ask your realtor first.

 What is the Neighborhood Like?